CatiaFerreira6/scala-api/README.md

 Both of these folders will then have `resources` and `scala` directories within them

-The `resources` folder is the home for the configuration files and some times for the migration files
+The `resources` folder is the home for the configuration files and sometimes for the migration files

 The `scala` folder is the home for the Scala code you're going to be building